Which nutrition certification is best for you?

 Precision Nutrition was designed and is currently administered by some of the top nutritional experts in the world.

-PN’s level of scientific soundness is at such a high degree, many of the big-name certifying agencies use their research or straight-up offer their courses through their learning platforms.
+PN’s level of scientific soundness is at such a high degree that many of the big-name certifying agencies use their research or straight-up offer their courses through their learning platforms.

 An example of this is ISSA, which is considered one of the best traditional certifying agencies when it comes to nutrition.